 Adult Career and Continuing Education Services-Vocational Rehabilitation (ACCES-VR)

 This program is designed assists individuals with disabilities to achieve and maintain employment and to support independent living through training, education, rehabilitation, and career development.
 Any resident of New York state who has a substantial emotional, mental, or physical disability who can become employable may apply for assistance.
 Recipients in a college are reviewed annually on an individual basis.
 Individuals should contact the local office regarding application procedures.
 More information can be found at www.acces.nysed.gov/.

-Qualified veterans of the United States Armed Forces admitted for study at St. John Fisher College may be eligible to receive military benefits from the following Chapters: 30, 31, 33 (Post 9/11), 35, 1606, or 1607.
+Qualified veterans of the United States Armed Forces admitted for study at St. John Fisher University may be eligible to receive military benefits from the following Chapters: 30, 31, 33 (Post 9/11), 35, 1606, or 1607.
 Some benefits are transferable to spouses and children.
-More information regarding veteran affairs and each of the Chapters can be found on the Veterans Benefits page.

 US Bureau of Indian Education: Higher Education Grant Program

 More information can be found on the Bureau of Indian Education website.

 There are also a large number of different special-purpose federal programs: direct aid, scholarships, loans, traineeships.
 Many are administered through specific institutions for post-secondary education, and for this reason the Office of Student Financial Services is the single best source of information on the subject.